Barefoot Fetish

 Prevalence & culture

-Feet are by a wide margin the most common body-part fetish.
-In the large internet survey by Scorolli and colleagues (2007), published in the International Journal of Impotence Research, feet and toes accounted for about 47% of body-part-focused preferences, while footwear made up a further large share of object-related interest — a split that itself illustrates the bare-versus-shod divide.
-In the general population the relevant figure is smaller: Justin Lehmiller's Tell Me What You Want (2018) survey of more than 4,000 Americans found roughly 14% reported a sexual experience involving feet.
-Because the bare foot is the most direct object of foot attraction, the barefoot orientation is one of the most commonly expressed within that broad interest, even though no study isolates it as a distinct category; the figures in this entry are calibrated to foot-fetish data and scaled accordingly.
+No survey isolates the barefoot variant, but feet are by a wide margin the most common body-part fetish, so the bare-foot orientation is among the most commonly expressed erotic interests overall.
+In the large internet survey by Scorolli and colleagues (2007), published in the International Journal of Impotence Research, feet and toes accounted for about 47% of body-part-focused preferences, while footwear made up a further large share of object-related interest, a split that itself illustrates the bare-versus-shod divide.
+In the general population the relevant figures are smaller.
+Justin Lehmiller's Tell Me What You Want (2018) survey of more than 4,000 Americans found roughly 14% reported a sexual experience involving feet, and the representative provincial survey by Joyal and Carpentier (2017) in the Journal of Sex Research found fetishism interested respondents at about 15.9%, a level above the threshold the authors treat as statistically unusual, with no significant difference between men and women.
+Because the bare foot is the most direct object of foot attraction, the barefoot orientation is one of the most commonly expressed within that broad interest; the figures in this entry are calibrated to foot-fetish data and scaled accordingly.

 Safety, consent & law